 In the academic community, the responsibility for course development, course delivery, and the assessment of student achievement rests primarily with each course instructor.
 Any student who has a complaint of unfair treatment related to a course should first seek to resolve it informally with the course instructor.
-A student with such a complaint must request reconsideration of the application of a rule, procedure, or policy or unfair or improper treatment within three (3) working days following the incident which forms the basis for the complaint (e.g., three days after grades are posted).
-If resolution is not achieved at this level, the student should seek resolution with the chairman of the department in which the course is offered (if the course instructor is the Department Chairman, the student should seek resolution with him/her at the outset).
-If, after the informal attempt to resolve the complaint, the chairman concludes that the complaint cannot be resolved, the student will be so notified by the chairman.
+A student with such a complaint must request reconsideration of the application of a rule, procedure, or policy or unfair or improper treatment within five (5) working days following the incident which forms the basis for the complaint (e.g., five days after grades are posted).
+The instructor will meet with the student (or speak with the student via telephone or interactive video, for those students located more than 50 miles from the location of the instructor's office if so requested by the student) within three (3) working days of receiving the student's request for reconsideration and will notify the student of his/her decision regarding the complaint within two (2) working days following the meeting or discussion.
+If resolution is not achieved at this level, the student should seek resolution with the chairman of the department in which the course is offered within five (5) working days following notification by the instructor that the complaint cannot be resolved.
+If the course instructor is the Department Chairman, the student should seek resolution with him/her at the outset.
+The chairman will meet with the student (or speak with the student via telephone or interactive video, for those students located more than 50 miles from the location of the chairman's office if so requested by the student) within three (3) working days of receiving the student's request for resolution and will notify the student of his/her decision regarding the complaint within two (2) working days following the meeting of discussion.
+If, after the informal attempt to resolve the complaint, the chairman concludes that the complaint cannot be resolved, the student will be so notified by the chairman within five (5) working days of receiving the request for resolution from the student.
 Accordingly, if the student concludes after the informal attempt that the complaint cannot be resolved, the student will so notify the chairman.
 In either case, then and only then should the formal grievance procedure be initiated by the student.
-For issues or complaints that are not course-specific, the student should seek resolution with his/her Department Chairman first, before considering initiating the grievance procedure.
+For issues or complaints that are not coursespecific, the student should seek resolution with his/her Department Chairman first, before considering initiating the grievance procedure.